 Lily Gleicher joined ICJIA as a research analyst in the Center for Justice Research and Evaluation in July 2016.
 Her research interests include implementation and sustainability of

-evidence-based practices, correctional treatment and rehabilitation, specialty courts, and criminal justice and correctional policy.
+evidence-based practices, correctional treatment and rehabilitation, mental and behavioral health, and criminal justice and correctional policy.
 Prior to joining the Authority, Lily was a research assistant at the University of Cincinnati Corrections Institute, where she trained

 others on the Effective Practices in Community Supervision (EPICS) model and co-authored an article for Federal Probation entitled “Creating a Supervision Tool Kit: How to Improve Probation and Parole.”
 The article described three similar models for effective supervision meetings between probation/parole officers and their clients supported by research findings.
 Lily also completed professional internships with the Lake County Therapeutic Intensive Monitoring Courts and the Probation Sex Offender Unit in Hartford, Conn.
 Lily received a bachelor’s degree in political science from University of Connecticut and a master’s degree in criminal justice from the University of Cincinnati.
 She is a University of Cincinnati Ph.D. candidate with a concentration in corrections and criminal justice systems.

 Lily Gleicher is